tatianaacostag/DevelopersDoc_site/content/en/PayU Module Documentation/PayU operations/Transfers.md

 ![PrintScreen](/assets/Transfers/Transfers_01.png)

 2. Complete the value to transfer or select the _**Transfer all available balance**_ option.
-In the right panel, the value entered is updated; furthermore, this panel shows how many free transfers you have until the end of the month.<br>If you don't have free transactions, this panel also displayed the value or the transaction along with the taxes.
+In the right panel, the value entered is updated; furthermore, this panel shows how many free transfers you have until the end of the month.<br>If you don't have free transactions, this panel also displayed the value of the transaction along with the taxes.

 ![PrintScreen](/assets/Transfers/Transfers_02.png)